 In many ways, the ROG Rapture GT-AX11000 Pro is the upgrade to Asus's GT-AX11000 that came out more than three years ago.

 If the latter is Asus's first step into Wi-Fi 6, the new router is its final hardware in this Wi-Fi standard.
 It seems that way, anyway.
+And to add another angle to the "final" notion, the GT-AX11000 Pro supports the last portion of the 5GHz spectrum, the UNII-4 section.

 However, it's still very much the previous version at heart, albeit with some significant changes.
-This brief review will highlight those differences between the two -- in a way, it's a GT-AX11000 vs GT-AX11000 matchup.
+This brief review will highlight those differences between the two—in a way, it's a GT-AX11000 vs. GT-AX11000 matchup.

 But considering Wi-Fi 6E is ubiquitous, Wi-Fi 7 is around the corner, and 5.9GHz-enabled clients are nonexistent, I'm not sure if it makes the best sense to do this router today.